Nutty

 Which investment app is the best for low balances?

 If you’re just starting investing and haven’t got any savings yet, don’t worry.
-You can start from just £1 with Wealthify¹.
-It’s a great investment app overall, and the experts manage everything for you.
+You can start from just £1 with Lightyear¹.
+It’s a great easy to use investment app overall.

-With the other best investing apps, you’ll need a minimum investment of £500.
+With the other investing apps, you’ll usually need a minimum investment of around £500.
 Unless you’re using an investing app specific for pensions, such as PensionBee¹ – where you can get started with as little as you like.

 Investing app fees